 Whether your dream home is a Georgian townhouse or a brand new loft apartment, buying a home is one of the biggest financial investments you’re likely to make.

-We’ve worked with a group of surveyors to create this handy checklist on some things to look for when you’re looking at a new property — inside and out.
+We’ve put together this handy checklist on what to look for when you’re viewing a new property — inside and out.

 Checklist for Outside the Property

 Introduced from Japan in the 19th century, this invasive weed can spread uncontrollably and damage garden walls, pathways and — given the right circumstances — affect the structure of your home.

 Look out for signs of knotweed on any neighbouring land, and on the grounds of the property.
 Early signs of growth can be seen in mid-March, but new shoots have been identified as late as November.